irskep/simplewebsites/docs/stacks/backend.md

 In a single-page app, your server sends the same HTML, JavaScript, and CSS no matter what URL is requested, and the JavaScript decides what to render on the page based on the browser's URL.
 In some ways this can feel "simpler," but there are hidden costs:

 1. You need to use a "routing" library on the client.
-[More APIs to break over time.](https://reactrouter.com/en/main/upgrading/v5)
+[More APIs](https://reactrouter.com/en/main/upgrading/v5) to [break over time](https://router.vuejs.org/guide/migration/).
 2. Your page will probably take longer to load because you'll need to request additional data via an API after the page loads.
 3. Your single-page-app JS code might not be appropriate to run on your landing page without cookies, so you'll have multiple pages anyway.

 If you're confident you can make a robust SPA that works the way you want to, go for it!
-But beginners seem extremely prone to getting totally lost when something goes wrong in their SPA.
-If this article gets posted on HN or something, trust me, I don't really care about the SPA debate, this is just my take.
+But in my experience, beginners seem extremely prone to getting totally lost when something goes wrong in their SPA.

 ### "Server-side rendering" is also a complexity trap